ulrikHesmyr/picoCTF/picoGym/pwn/stonks/README.md

 print(s)    #output: qpicoCTF{I_l05t_4ll_my_m0n3y_6045d60d}J@t
   ```

-  4. Copy the python code above and run it
+  4. Copy the python code above, paste it into a python file (.py) on your computer and run it

   This gives us - in our case - the flag:

   ```